Learn about Medicare and Medicare-related health insurance plans.

 - Even if you’re not collecting Social Security yet, you are eligible to join at age 65 or later

 To qualify for Medicare due to disability, requirements include:

 - You’re a U.S. citizen or permanent resident for at least five years, and

 - You have a disability or End-Stage Renal Disease (ESRD) and you get disability benefits from Social Security or certain disability benefits from the Railroad Retirement Board (RRB) for 24 months

-Most fees for covered stays in the hospital except the Part A deductible and coinsurance amounts About 80% of Part B-covered doctor and outpatient medical expenses (after the annual deductible is met)
+Medicare Part A & B pays most fees for covered stays in the hospital except the Part A deductible and coinsurance amounts.
+It also pays about 80% of Part B-covered doctor and outpatient medical expenses (after the annual deductible is met).